kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 permalink: rule_combat_action_point.html
 ---

 Action Points are a representation of your ability to react to each situation as it arises.
-You start each round with 6 AP and spend them to declare your Intentions and perform actions.
-You can also lose them when you suffer damage, signifying you have lost some strategic advantage or part of your attention that round.
-At the end of a round, any unspent AP is lost.
+You start the Intention Phase with 6 AP.
+At the End Phase, any unused AP is lost.

 ## Spending Action Points
-Some actions require you to spend AP when you perform them.
-If you are unable to meet the cost, you cannot perform that action.
+Many actions require you to spend AP to perform.
+If you do not have enough AP remaining, you cannot perform the action.
+There are two types of AP cost.

+The first is a numerical value listed with the Action Type.
+So an action that is "Active: 1 AP" requires it to be your turn and spend 1 AP before you can perform it.
+If the AP cost is zero, then you can perform it as long as you are not Flat-Footed.

+The second type of cost is called Complete AP.
+Like numerical, it will appear after the Action Type, "Intention: Complete AP."
+These require you to have spent no AP this turn and all of it will be used by the action.
+These actions are all consuming and leave little other options for your turn.
+Since it consumes all your AP, you naturally cannot take any action with an AP cost greater than 0.

 ## Losing Action Points
-When you take damage, you lose a point of AP.
+In addition to spend AP, you can lose it when something distracts you, splitting your attention.
+The most common example of this is when you are subject to an attack.
+If you fail to defend yourself, you gain one or more Degrees of Failure on a Defensive Roll, you lose 1 AP.
+This lose of AP occurs with each successful hit, even if the attack ends up dealing no damage.

-### Flat-footed
+### Flat-Footed
-Flat-footed occurs when you would lose an Action Point from taking damage and how none to lose.
-Once you become flat-footed, you cannot take any more active actions or reactions that round and cannot use any unspent movement.
-You can still perform Swift Actions.
+When you have no remaining AP and are subject to a forced AP lose, like when hit by an attack, you gain the Flat-Footed State.
+This means you cannot take any Active Actions or Reactions, even if their AP cost is 0, and you lose any remaining Movement Distance.